ansys/scade-design-rules/doc/source/rules/modelling/no_floats.rst

 .. start_description

-Floats shall NOT be used
+Floats shall NOT be used.

 .. end_description